lootrr/PathFinder-Visualization/README.md

 # PathFinder Visualization

-## A Java GUI visualizer that searches for a possible path using Dijkstra's or A* Algorithm.
+## A Java GUI that searches for a possible path using algorithms.

 ## Program Demo
 <img src='Demo.gif' title='Gif demo of pathfinder!' alt='PathFinder!'>